Chart Color Schemes

 Population growth drivers in Busselton - East are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, Busselton - East's population is approximately 10,324.
-This figure represents an increase of 965 people from the 2021 Census total of 9,359, indicating a growth rate of 10.3%.
-The change is inferred from ABS data showing an estimated resident population of 10,029 as of June 2024 and an additional 448 validated new addresses since the Census date.
-This results in a population density ratio of 126 persons per square kilometer.
-Busselton - East's growth rate exceeded the national average of 8.9% between the 2021 Census and Nov 2025, positioning it as a growth leader in the region.
-Overseas migration contributed approximately 35.4% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+Based on AreaSearch's analysis, Busselton - East's population is around 10,323 as of Feb 2026.
+This reflects an increase of 964 people (10.3%) since the 2021 Census, which reported a population of 9,359 people.
+The change is inferred from the estimated resident population of 10,027 from the ABS as of June 2024 and an additional 461 validated new addresses since the Census date.
+This population level equates to a density ratio of 126 persons per square kilometer, providing significant space per person and potential room for further development.
+Busselton - East's 10.3% growth since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 35.4% of overall population gains during recent periods, although all drivers, including interstate migration and natural growth, were positive factors.

 Frequently Asked Questions - Population